JODONNELL003/the-band/readme.md

 iii)  The band wanted a way for fans to contact them easily so the contact form is essential. iv) The band wanted a videos page so that fans could see some of their performances over the years.

+Band planning project 1 wireframe and notes added as separate pdf file to project showing initial plans of user interface and includes my notes on adaptations listed below.

 My homepage
 -------------